 It’s important to note that Hansen did defend the AWA title against Hennig on at least one TV taping aired on May 31st, 1986.
 Perhaps he wanted to have worked a regular program with him.

 Giant Baba had previously booked Hansen for a tour as the AWA Champion, and the same happened upon Hansen’s return to Japan.
-Hansen defended the belt as the AWA World Champion as if nothing had happened.
+Hansen defended the belt as the AWA World Champion as if nothing had happened, because he had a previous agreement with Shohei “Giant” Baba that he would.

-Stateside, the AWA immediately stripped Hansen of the title for no-showing in Denver, and Nick Bockwinkel began his fourth title reign as AWA World Champion.
+Stateside, the AWA immediately stripped Hansen of the title for no-showing in Denver.
+And in this odd predicament in which Nick Bockwinkel found himself, he began his fourth title reign as AWA World Champion.
 In place of the AWA World title, which was still in Japan, Bockwinkel temporarily used a tag team championship belt instead.

 Watch Nick Bockwinkel Makes The Best Out of an Odd Situation:

-In an interview with The Wrestler Magazine, Hansen was again coy with the details about supposedly running over the belt.
+In an interview within Volume 26 of The Wrestler, Hansen was again coy with the details about supposedly running over the belt.

 "That’s a great story.
 I don’t know who started it," says Hansen.